oscarqjh/2023WebDevBootcamp/README.md

 ![Cover](./assets/Cover.png)

 The Complete 2023 Web Development Bootcamp on Udemy is a course for aspiring full-stack web developers.
-This course is taught by the leader instructor (Angela Yu) at the App Brewey, London's leading in-person programming bootcamp.
+This course is taught by the lead instructor (Angela Yu) at the App Brewery, London's leading in-person programming boot camp.
 Learn more about the course [here](https://appbrewery.com/).

 #### 1.2 Technologies Learned